-Originally invented in Naples, pizza comes served in a variety of styles throughout the country: round, square, thick, thin, fried, gourmet, traditional.
+Originally invented in Naples, pizza is prepared in a variety of styles throughout Italy: round, square, thick, thin, fried, gourmet, traditional.
 The Eternal City is famous for thin crust Roman pizzas and pizza al taglio, or pizza by the slice.
 There’s also a lesser-known variant native to Rome called the Pinsa Romana, which is oblong in shape, and there are a growing number of pizzerias that serve Neapolitan-style pies with a raised, doughier crust.
 After eating my way through many margheritas in the city, I’m happy to share my guide to the very best pizza in Rome.

 A few notes on how to enjoy pizza the local way.
 When it comes to toppings, less is more.
 Pizzas are served either rossa, with tomato sauce, or bianca, without tomato sauce, and are usually topped with one or two ingredients.
 The one exception is the capricciosa which is loaded with prosciutto, artichokes, mushrooms, black olives and an egg.
 It’s a popular pizza, but you’ll never go wrong ordering a classic margherita (my favorite).